Skip to content

 root * ${config.devenv.root}/wordpress

-# Pass PHP requests to PHP-FPM
+# Pass PHP requests to PHP-FPM.

 php_fastcgi unix/${config.languages.php.fpm.pools.web.socket}